SkyForgeLab

 • Footer

 Make it clickable on mobile devices.
 When someone taps your number, their phone should start dialing immediately.
+In 2026, a floating call button on mobile isn’t optional — it’s the single highest-ROI element on a contractor website.

 Pro tip: Use a local area code.
-(234) 230-6427 looks more trustworthy to Youngstown customers than an 800 number.
+A (330) or (234) number looks more trustworthy to Mahoning Valley customers than an 800 number or a number from a state away.

 2. Lead with Problems, Not Services